 Please note - you do not need to bring your poll card with you to vote at your local polling station.
-So if you have lost it, or did not receive it in time, don't worry, you can still vote on the day.
-You can find out where your polling station is and view a map showing the route from where you live to your polling station at www.wheredoivote.co.uk/
+So if you have lost it, or did not receive it in time, don't worry, you can still vote on the day between 7am and 10pm.
+Find out where my polling station is.

 The electoral register